 Surfing in Goa: Romancing the Sea

-The Arabian Sea in generally mind, especially in the winter.
+The Arabian Sea in generally mild, especially in the winter.

 Quiet Beaches in Goa